 An Authoritarian Control tool?
-To gather every bit of private information and data on us to Monitor, Control, play with and Spy on us?
+To gather every bit of private information and data on us to Monitor, Control, play with, manipulate and to Spy on us?

-A vehicle for slander?
+A vehicle for slander and libel?
 One where facilitated destruction of lives on a massive scale is enabled?
 A destructive weapon?

 Cyber-stocks?
 A modern and much more widespread deadly persecution tool?
-Local communites, torn apart?
-Their peace and lives shattered?
+Individuals, local communites, torn apart?
+Their peace and their lives shattered?

-An Internet where secret courts make secret laws that strip away our rights guaranteed in the Constitution?
+An Internet where secret courts make secret laws which strip away our rights guaranteed in the Constitution?
 Laws that are broken by the secret agencies they serve like the NSA?

 An Internet where so much harm to millions of innocent lives is enabled by one draconian "law"?